* Dollar index rises for second day

-U.S. crude stockpiles likely fell for a seventh consecutive week, along with a probable fall in distillate and gasoline inventories, a preliminary Reuters poll showed.
+U.S. crude stockpiles are likely to have fallen for a seventh consecutive week, along with a probable drop in distillate and gasoline inventories, a Reuters poll showed.

-The weekly U.S. crude inventory report from industry group the American Petroleum Institute was due to be published later on Tuesday.
+The weekly U.S. crude inventory report from the American Petroleum Institute, an industry group, was due to be published later on Tuesday.
 Official U.S. government statistics will be released on Wednesday.

 Efforts by OPEC and other producers to limit output have helped lift Brent past $50 a barrel, but production elsewhere, particularly in the United States, has undermined prices.